Azure/azure-webpubsub/docs/references/protocol-cloudevents.md

     * `204`: Success, with no content.
     * `200`: Success, the format of the `UserResponsePayload` depends on the `Content-Type` of the response.
 * Header `Content-Type`: `application/octet-stream` for binary frame; `text/plain` for text frame;
-* Header `ce-connectionState`: If this header exists, the connection state is updated with the response header.
-The value of this header **MUST** be a valid base64 encoded JSON object string.
+* Header `ce-connectionState-{key}`: If this header exists, the connection state for the specific key is updated with the response header.
 Please note that only *blocking* events can update the connection state.

 When the `Content-Type` is `application/octet-stream`, the service sends `UserResponsePayload` to the client using `binary` WebSocket frame.
 When the `Content-Type` is `text/plain`, the service sends `UserResponsePayload` to the client using `text` WebSocket frame.